MicrosoftDocs/xamarin-docs/docs/ios/platform/embedded-frameworks.md

 ---
-title: "Embedded frameworks"
+title: "Embedded frameworks in Xamarin.iOS"
-description: "This document describes how application developers can embed user frameworks in their apps." ms.prod: xamarin ms.assetid: F8C61020-4106-46F1-AECB-B56C909F42CB ms.technology: xamarin-ios
+description: "This document describes how to share code with embedded frameworks in a Xamarin.iOS application.
+This can be done with either the mtouch tool or native references." ms.prod: xamarin ms.assetid: F8C61020-4106-46F1-AECB-B56C909F42CB ms.technology: xamarin-ios